-You’ve probably heard the expression “One man’s trash is another man’s treasure” and even though it may sound amusing for some people, under certain circumstances you may discover that it holds a harsh truth.
-Every doomsday scenario depicts cities where garbage is piling up, but the reality may be different since the unprepared ones do not have the luxury of throwing out their garbage.
+You’ve probably heard the expression “One man’s trash is another man’s treasure”.
+It may sound amusing for some people, but under certain circumstances you may discover it holds a harsh truth.
+Every doomsday scenario depicts cities where garbage is piling up.
+However, the reality may be different since the unprepared ones do not have the luxury of throwing out their garbage.

-Re-purposing or reusing garbage for survival is a common practice in third world countries, but for us, the more civilized ones it seems like a last resort.
-There are many ways you can reuse your garbage and I honestly think is better to acquire this knowledge as we never know what the future may bring.
-A lot of Americans fear that an economic collapse is on its way and they look with horror at how the people of Venezuela are looting and eating trash just to survive another day.
+Re-purposing or reusing garbage for survival is a common practice in third world countries.
+For us, the more ‘civilized’ ones, it seems like a last resort.
+There are many ways you can reuse your garbage and I honestly think is better to acquire this knowledge.
+You never know what the future may bring and how you will put it to good use.
+A lot of Americans fear that an economic collapse is on its way.
+They look with horror at how the people of Venezuela are looting and eating trash just to survive another day.
 While dumpster diving is a common practice in our country and the less fortunate ones know how to take advantage of what other people are throwing, it is not the topic of this article.
 We will concentrate on how organic and non-organic waste can be reused when things get really bad.

 How to reuse non-organic garbage

-Most families are recycling their non-organic waste and while this is a good practice for saving the environment, we also have to think about ways to re-purpose such waste when recycling facilities no longer work.
-Every household recycles a certain amount of glass, plastic, paper and metal each year and I believe we can find new uses for these materials if we are forced to do so.
+Most families are recycling their non-organic waste.
+While this is a good practice for saving the environment, we also have to think about ways to re-purpose such waste when recycling facilities no longer work.
+Every household recycles a certain amount of glass, plastic, paper and metal.
+Each year and I believe we can find new uses for these materials if we are forced to do so.

 Recommended article: Survival lessons learned from the homeless